FreeMasen/WiredForge.com/content/blog/wasmer_plugin_pt_3.md

 }
 ```

-The first argument is going to include `GET` and `"/"` and the second will contain the function.
+The first argument is going to include `GET` and `"/"` and the second will contain the function `index`.
 With that basic structure defined, let's get started with our example.
 We are going to be making these edits in the `example-macro` project we added in part 1.
 Let's get those dependencies listed in the Cargo.toml.

 ```toml
 # ./crates/example-macro/Cargo.toml